TUW-GEO/rt1/doc/theory.rst

 - :math:`\theta` denotes the azimuth angle in a spherical coordinate system
 - :math:`\phi` denotes the polar angle in a spherical coordinate system

+TBD: isnt it the other way round? angle definition swapped ??

 - :math:`r` denotes the distance within the covering layer
 - :math:`I_f(r,\theta,\phi)` denotes the specific intensity at a distance :math:`r` within the covering layer propagating in direction :math:`(\theta,\phi)`.
 - :math:`\kappa_{ex}` denotes the extinction-coefficient (i.e. extinction cross section per unit volume)